 AVG has no known effects on human health.

 AVG was detected in the Portland area in mid-2021.

-Please see the Victorian Fisheries Authority website for current information on this outbreak and restrictions.
+Please see the Victorian Fisheries Authority website for current information on restrictions.

 Abalone viral ganglioneuritis is a notifiable disease.
-If you see multiple sick abalone please call the Emergency Animal Disease watch hotline on 1800 675 888.
+If you see multiple sick abalone please call the Emergency Animal Disease Hotline on 1800 675 888.

 Factsheets about abalone disease are available on the Victorian Fisheries Authority website in English, Chinese and Vietnamese.